-Most couples celebrate the "big" anniversaries (first, fifth, tenth, and so on) with major events.
+Most couples celebrate the "big" anniversaries (first, fifth, 10th, and so on) with major events.
 But what's the best way to celebrate an in-between year like the fourth anniversary?
-Fortunately, there are traditions that relate to every year of marriage.
+Fortunately, some traditions relate to every year of marriage.
 Some are hundreds of years old; others are much newer.

 Traditional and Contemporary 4th Anniversary Gift Giving

 Representing the blossoming partnership of a couple in their fourth year of marriage, flowers are appropriate and meaningful gifts for this anniversary.
 But that's just one option.
 Here are some fourth wedding anniversary ideas and symbols to help you choose gifts associated with your fourth marriage anniversary.

 - traditional gift (UK): flowers and fruits